 - Half a week’s pay for each year of employment under the age of 22.

-The weekly pay which will be used to work out the basic award payment will usually be the normal weekly gross pay at the time of dismissal up to the maximum limit (which for dismissals on or after 5 April 2018 is £508).
+The weekly pay which will be used to work out the basic award payment will usually be the normal weekly gross pay at the time of dismissal up to the maximum limit (which for example for dismissals between 5 April 2019 and 4 April 2020 is £525).
 The basic award calculation is the same as the calculation for statutory redundancy pay.

 If you have been dismissed by reason of redundancy, the tribunal will reduce the basic award by the amount of any redundancy payment you have received.